TheWidlarzGroup/react-native-video/API.md

 If a track matching the specified Type (and Value if appropriate) is unavailable, ABR will be used.

 Platforms: Android

+#### shutterColor
+Apply color to shutter view, if you see black flashes before video start then set shutterColor='transparent'

+won't work if useTextureView={false}

+black (default)
+Platforms: Android

 #### source